Temporary Migrant Shelter at 640 W Irving Park

 Can new arrivals work?

 Non U.S. citizens need authorization from the United States Citizenship and Immigration Services (USCIS) to work.
 USCIS requires that each individual apply for an employment authorization document (i.e., work permit).
 New arrivals must wait 150 days to apply for a work permit from the time they have a pending immigration application, which then can take six months or longer to get approved.
 Eligible residents of the shelter have been working with local organizations to apply for work permits.
-The 46th Ward is working with local organizations, the 47th Ward and the Resurrection Project to host monthly legal clinics to support new arrivals' connection to legal services.
+The 46th Ward hosted a number of legal clinics for new arrivals in the Spring and continues to share legal resources with shelter staff and residents.

 What rules and expectations are there for residents?